liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 location.
 Therefore, each Event entity must relate to a Location entity.
 The good news is that Liferay IDE's *Diagram* mode for `service.xml` makes relating entities very easy.
 First, select *Diagram* mode for our `service.xml`.
-Then, select the *Relationship* option under *Connections* in the palette on the right of the view.
+Then, select the *Relationship* option under *Connections* in the palette on the right side of the view.
 This relationship tool, helps you draw relationships between entities in the diagram.
 Click the Event entity and move your cursor over the Location entity.
 Liferay IDE draws a dashed line from the Event entity to the cursor.
 Click the Location entity to complete drawing the relationship.
 Liferay